Coming Aboard S/V Curiosity – What You Need to Know

 We’re completely comfortable admitting that we are food snobs.
 We cook 90% of our meals on board and love to make a big event out of it.
 We’ll provision and plan meals together but just in case you didn’t already know, we are vegetarians.
 If you want to get specific, we’re pesca-ovo-laco vegetarians.
 That is fancy speak for we eat a diet that consists of fruits, veggies, dairy products, eggs, and fish.
 We do not eat any meat.
-We’re 100% cool with you eating meat and having something simple like deli meat in the fridge.
-But don’t expect to be cooking any bacon on board, you’ll have to save those hankerings for when we get to land.
+We’re 100% cool with you eating meat and having deli meat in the fridge.
+But don’t expect to be cooking any bacon (or other high grease meats) on board, you’ll have to save those hankerings for when we get to land.

 Toilets are called heads on a boat…and they aren’t like most.
 We really hate typical marine toilets and holding tanks so we took it a step further and installed composting toilets.
 They are very different from what you are probably used.
 Good news is, they are simple to use, don’t smell and don’t use any water.
 We’ll go over it all in person but you can see what they are and how they work here: gonewiththewynns.com/all-composting-toilet